codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are oranges the smartest fruit?
-Because they are made to concentrate.
+What’s the longest word in the dictionary?
+Smiles.
+Because there’s a mile between the two S’s.

 ## Daily Trivia

-What was Bitcoin&#039;s block size limit in 2010?
+What vulnerability ranked #1 on the OWASP Top 10 in 2013?
- 1. 1GB
+ 1. Insecure Direct Object References
- 2. 1 KB
+ 2. Injection
- 3. 1 TB
+ 3. Cross-Site Scripting
- 4. 1 MB
+ 4. Broken Authentication

 <details>
   <summary>Answer</summary>
-  1 MB
+  Injection
 </details>